 PTFE 101: The Basic Facts about TeflonŽ

 Although it's been around for nearly seven decades, Teflon® coating services remains highly popular for a variety of applications.
-Industry experts predict that Teflon® production will surpass 240,000 tons by the year 2017.
+Teflon® production surpassed 240,000 tons by the year 2017.
 Back in the late 40s, only about 900 tons of the substance were produced.